 Petrelli, M., Perugini, D., Poli, G., 2011.
 Transition to chaos and implications for time-scales of magma hybridization during mixing processes in magma chambers.
 Lithos 125, 211-22

 In 2001, I started the development of the LA-ICP-MS laboratory at the Department of Geology, University of Perugia.
-Since 2002, I have successfully run the LA-ICP-MS with activities that include the maintenance of the instrumentations, the development of analytical protocols, the analysis of natural and experimental samples, and the support of external users.
-Currently, the LA-ICP-MS lab in Perugia hosts two LA-ICP-MS systems, and it is actively involved in many scientific projects.
+Since 2002 (with a pause from 2010 to 2014), I have successfully run the LA-ICP-MS with activities that include the maintenance of the instrumentation, the development of analytical protocols, the analysis of natural and experimental samples, and the support of external users.
+Currently, the LA-ICP-MS lab in Perugia hosts two LA-ICP-MS systems and is actively involved in many scientific projects, with the active and invaluable support of Mónica Ágreda López.

 Selected Publications: